BrianSigafoos/hugo_site/content/2022-11-22-karpathy-ml.md

 Code source: [makemore](https://github.com/karpathy/makemore)

-Every line in names.txt is an example.
+Every line in `makemore/names.txt` is an example.
 Each example is a sequence of characters.
 We're building a character level language model.
 It knows how to predict the next character in the sequence.

-It's important to learn more about [Broadcasting semantics](https://pytorch.org/docs/stable/notes/broadcasting.html?highlight=broadcasting)
+As noted in the video, it's important to learn more about [Broadcasting semantics](https://pytorch.org/docs/stable/notes/broadcasting.html?highlight=broadcasting).

 This lecture let's us train a bigram language model.
 We start by training it by counting how frequently any pairing of letters occurs in ~32k names, and then normalizing so we get a nice probability distribution.